HabitatFramework/UserGuide/functions/functions.rst

 * Ensure that the Boolean Operator and opening :guilabel:`(` and :guilabel:`)` closing brackets are entered as required.
 * Click :guilabel:`OK`.
 The query will be executed and the resulting INCIDs will be selected in the user interface.

 Depending on the setting of the user option 'Warn Before GIS Select', and depending on how many INCID records the query would return, a warning message may appear before executing the query (see :ref:`options_filter` for details).
-The message will indicate the expected number of features that will be selected (as shown in the figure :ref:`figGSWD`).
+The message will indicate the expected number of features that will be selected (as shown in the figure :ref:`figFGSWD`).

-.. _figGSWD:
+.. _figFGSWD:

 .. figure:: figures/GISSelectionWarningDialog.png
 	:align: center